apahl/sdf_viewer/README.md

   * When performing fact searches, please remember that number field names are prefixed with "n_" and text field names are prefixed with "s_".
 The program uses this to determine the plottable fields and the fields that can be used for the "colorby" option.
-   * A search in the field that is displayed as "pIC50" in the table would therefore have to look like this in the **query** entry field:  n_pIC50 >= 8
+   * a search in the field that is displayed as "pIC50" in the table would therefore have to look like this in the **query** entry field:  n_pIC50 >= 8
-   * And a search in the text field "family" accordingly like this (values are converted to lower-case in the text search):  "a.1" in s_family
+   * and a search in the text field "family" accordingly like this (values are converted to lower-case in the text search):  "a.1" in s_family
    * field names beginning with "k_" (key, e.g. "k_molid") are used neither for plotting nor for coloring, but can be used in fact searching.